daumling/jsPanel-dialog/README.md

 ### CSS Selectors

 Supply the CSS selector of the HTML to display.
 This approach has two limitations.
 First, you should refrain from using IDs, because the extension deep-clones the HTML, thus creating multiple IDs with the same name.
-Second, the HTML should be initially invisible by adding `style="display:none"` to the dialog element.
+Second, the HTML should be initially invisible by adding `style="display:none"` to the dialog `<div>`.

 ### CSS Selectors inside a "template" Element

-The extension searches for a `template` element with the ID of "dialogs" (the default ID can be changed, see below).
+The extension searches for a `<template>` element with the ID of "dialogs" (this default ID can be changed, see below).
 If the dialog HTML is found within that template tag, it is deep-cloned into the main DOM.
 This lets you use IDs if necessary.
 This is the first approach; if there is no `template` element with an ID of "dialogs", of the selector is not part of that element, the search is repeated in the main DOM.

 ### HTML Strings